cruise-automation/daytona/README.md

       a full file path where a token will be read from/written to (env: TOKEN_PATH) (default "~/.vault-token") -vault-auth-role string
       the name of the role used for auth. used with either auth method (env: VAULT_AUTH_ROLE, note: will infer to k8s sa account name if left blank)
+  -workers int
+      how many workers to run to read secrets in parallel (env: WORKERS) (Max: 5) (default 1)
 ```

 #### Deployment